jamie2210/CI_MS4_PP/README.md

 _ _ _

 - Admin can add new products on the Product Management page
-- On saving user is taken to the new poroducts detial page and a toast confirms the product has been added.
+- On saving user is taken to the new products detail page and a toast confirms the product has been added.
 - User stories covered: 25

 - Add Product Details: